coleifer/peewee/docs/peewee/playhouse.rst

 * :ref:`shortcuts`
 * :ref:`signals`

-As well as tools for working with databases:
+As well as tools for working with databases and other frameworks:

 * :ref:`pwiz`
 * :ref:`migrate`